BNEM: A Boltzmann Sampler Based on Bootstrapped Noised Energy Matching: Introduction

 \section{Introduction}

-Given energy functions $\mathcal{E}(x)$, samplers for unnormalized target distributions \textit{i.e.} Boltzmann distribution $\mu_{\text{target}}\propto \exp(-\mathcal{E}(x))$ are fundamental in probabilistic modeling and physical systems simulation.
-For example, predicting the folding of proteins could be formalized as sampling from a Boltzmann distribution~\citep{sledz2018protein}, where the energies are defined by inter-atomic forces~\citep{case2021amber}.
-Efficient samplers for many-particle systems could have the potential to speed up drug discovery~\citep{zheng2024predicting} and material design~\citep{komanduri2000md}.
+A fundamental problem in probabilistic modeling and physical systems simulation is to sample from a target Boltzmann distribution $\mu_{\text{target}}(x)\propto \exp(-\mathcal{E}(x))$ specified by an energy function $\mathcal{E}(x)$.
+A prominent example is protein folding, which can be formalized as sampling from a Boltzmann distribution~\citep{sledz2018protein} with energies determined by inter-atomic forces~\citep{case2021amber}.
+Having access to efficient methods for solving the sampling problem could significantly speed up drug discovery~\citep{zheng2024predicting} and material design~\citep{komanduri2000md}.

-However, most related works face challenges with scalability to high dimensions and are time-consuming.
-To solve these problems, a previous work\citep{akhoundsadegh2024iterateddenoisingenergymatching} proposes Iterated Denoising Energy Matching (iDEM), which is not only computationally tractable but also guarantees good coverage of all modes. iDEM proposes a bi-level training scheme that iteratively generates samples from the learned sampler and performs score matching to the Monte Carlo estimated target.
-While \cite{woo2024iteratedenergybasedflowmatching} proposes a variant, iEFM, that targets the MC estimated vector fields in a Flow Matching fashion, which we found can be linked through Tweedie's formula \citep{efron2011tweedie} shown in Appendix \ref{app:tweedie_and_fm}.
-Nevertheless, both iDEM and iEFM require large numbers of MC samplings for score estimation to minimize the variance at large time steps, which holds disadvantages for complicated energy functions.

-In this work, we propose an energy-based variant of DEM, \textsc{ENergy-based DEM} (EnDEM), which targets the MC estimated noised energies instead of scores.
-Despite a need to differentiate the neural network when simulating the diffusion sampler, EnDEM is theoretically found to be targeting less noisy objectives compared with iDEM.
-Our method demonstrates better performance on a $2$-dimensional $40$ Gaussian Mixture Model (GMM) and a $4$-particle double-welling potential (DW-4).
-To further reduce the variance, \textsc{Bootstrap ENDEM} (BEnDEM) is proposed in our work, which estimates high noise-level energies by bootstrapping from slightly lower noise-level estimators.
-We theoretically found that BEnDEM trades bias to the variance of training target, which empirically leads to state-of-the-art performance.
+{Traditional methods for sampling from unnormalized densities include Monte Carlo techniques such as AIS \citep{neal2001annealed}, HMC \citep{betancourt2018conceptualintroductionhamiltonianmonte}, and SMC \citep{doucet2001introduction}, which are computionally expensive.
+Amortised methods using machine learning techniques have been developped in recent years \citep{noé2019boltzmanngeneratorssampling,midgley2023flowannealedimportancesampling,vargas2023denoisingdiffusionsamplers,vargas2023transport,berner2024optimalcontrolperspectivediffusionbased,albergo2024nets,rissanen2025progressive}.} However, most existing methods for sampling from Boltzmann densities have problems scaling to high dimensions and/or are very time-consuming.
+As an alternative, \cite{akhoundsadegh2024iterateddenoisingenergymatching} proposed Iterated Denoising Energy Matching (iDEM), a neural sampler based on denoising diffusion models which is not only computationally tractable but also seems to provide good coverage of modes.
+Nevertheless, iDEM requires a large number of samples for its Monte Carlo (MC) score estimate to have low variance and a large number of integration steps even when sampling from simple distributions.
+Also, its effectiveness highly depends on the choice of noise schedule and score clipping.
+These disadvantages demand careful hyperparameter tuning and raise issues when working with complicated energies.